ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 ### Atomic Replacement

-For this thesis only file-based storage with atomic properties were developed.
+Up to now only file-based storages with atomic properties were developed.
 The replacement of a file with another file that has not yet been written is not trivial.
 The straightforward way is to lock a file and start writing to it.
 But this approach can result in broken or partially finished files in events like ''out of disc space'', signals or other asynchronous aborts of the program.

-A temporary file solves this problem, because in problematic events the original file stays untouched.
+A temporary file solves most of this problem, because in problematic events the original file stays untouched.
 When the temporary file is written out properly, it is renamed and the original configuration file is overwritten.
 But another concurrent invocation of `kdbSet()` can try to do the same with the result that one of the newly written files is lost.

-To avoid this problem, locks are needed again.
-It is not possible to lock the configuration file itself because it will be unlinked when the temporary file is renamed.
-So a third file for locking is needed.
-The resolver currently implements this approach.
+To avoid this problem, locks are needed and protect cooperating processes (such as other processes using Elektra).

+Additionally modification time is used to detect if a file was modified.
-An alternative to this approach without locks is to completely rely on the modification time.
-The modification time typically has only a resolution of one second.
-So any changes within that time slot will not be recognised.
-For this approach, however, the name of every temporary file must be unique because concurrent `kdbSet()` invocations each try to create one.
-The temporary file must also be unlinked in case of a rollback.
-The opened temporary file can be passed to the storage plugins using a file name in the directory */dev/fd*.
+Unfortunately the modification time on some file systems has a resolution of one second.
+So any changes within that time slot might not be recognised.
-This approach may be more practical than the currently implemented way because it does not need the additional lock file (Nevertheless, the other way was chosen to test if the algorithm is exception safe as described in *exception safety*).

 ### Errors